Graduate Students

 eruiz@mail.ubc.ca

-Born in Minneapolis, Minnesota, and raised in Guadalajara, Mexico.
-Before arriving to Vancouver, he earned his Bachelor’s degree in Agronomic Engineering at the University of Guadalajara, Mexico.
-He worked with the National Institute of Forestry, Agricultural and Livestock Research (INIFAP), studying how wildfires affect the natural regeneration of pine in the forests of Jalisco.
-Eliceo completed his Master’s degree in Environmental Conservation at UW-Madison, focusing on Observation and Informatics, where he worked with hyperspectral images and machine learning modeling to map tree species distribution in Chequamegon-Nicolet National Forest, Wisconsin, USA.
-He is now joining IRSS to pursue his PhD, using remote sensing to assess fire fuel and extreme weather risks along the North American Pacific Coast, from Alaska to California.
+Born in Minneapolis, Minnesota, and raised in Guadalajara, Mexico, Eliceo earned his Bachelor’s degree in Agricultural Engineering at the University of Guadalajara.
+Before moving to Vancouver, he worked with the National Institute of Forestry, Agricultural and Livestock Research (INIFAP), studying how wildfires affect the natural regeneration of pine in the forests of Jalisco.
+He completed his Master’s degree in Environmental Observation and Informatics at the University of Wisconsin–Madison.
+During his Master’s, he worked with hyperspectral imagery and machine learning models at EnSpec (Environmental Spectroscopy Laboratory) and ASCEND (Advancing Spectral biology in Changing Environments to understand Diversity) to map tree species distribution in the Chequamegon-Nicolet National Forest in Wisconsin.
+He is now joining IRSS to pursue his PhD, using remote sensing to assess wildfire fuel availability across different ecoregions along the Pacific North West of Canada and the United States at the WIRED Global Center project.

-Outside his career pursuits, Eliceo enjoys playing the drums, hiking, and capturing photos of wildlife and landscapes.
+Outside of work, Eliceo enjoys playing drums, hiking, and capturing photos of wildlife and landscapes.

 Hiroto Goto